devarogundade/tunnel/algorand/smart_contracts/README.md

 ## How to add new smart contracts?

-By the default the template creates a single `HelloWorld` contract under tunnel folder in the `smart_contracts` directory.
+By the default the template creates a single `HelloWorld` contract under tunnelfi folder in the `smart_contracts` directory.
 To add a new contract:

 1. From the root of the repository execute `algokit generate smart-contract`.
 This will create a new starter smart contract and deployment configuration file under `{your_contract_name}` subfolder under `smart_contracts` directory.
 2. Each contract potentially has different creation parameters and deployment steps.
 Hence, you need to define your deployment logic in `deploy_config.py`file.